Skip to content

 Air drying Blended

-Just for a test we added linseed oil to try to recreate oil paints.
+Just for a test we added linseed oil to try to recreate some kind of ink or oil paint.
 Not the best result but it was interesting.
+Next time we could extract the ink from the residual dye baths through filtering or boiling.

 Oil mixture oil paint results